AutoResearch/autora-template/README.md

 You should also add tests.
 These can be [doctests](https://docs.python.org/3/library/doctest.html) or as test cases in `tests/test_your_contribution_name.py`.

 ### Adding documentation
-You may document your contribution in `docs/index.md`
+- You may document your contribution in `docs/index.md`.
+You can also add new pages in the `docs` folder
+- Update the `mkdocs.yml` file to reflect structure of the documentation.
+For example, you can add new pages or delete pages that you deleted from the `docs` folder.

 ## Add new dependencies